citiususc/SparkBWA/README.md

 	CFLAGS=		-g -Wall -Wno-unused-function -O2 -fPIC

-To build the jar file required to execute on a Hadoop cluster, the Spark jar is necessary.
-This jar file is downloaded and can be found inside the "libs" folder.
-This can also be configured in *Makefile.common*.
+Additionaly, and as **SparkBWA** is built with Maven since version 0.2, also have it in the user computer is needed.

 ## Building
 The default way to build **SparkBWA** is:

 	git clone https://github.com/citiususc/SparkBWA.git
 	cd SparkBWA
-	make
+	mvn package

-This will create the *build* folder, which will contain two main files:
+This will create the *target* folder, which will contain the *jar* file needed to run **SparkBWA**:

-* **SparkBWA.jar** - jar file to launch with Spark.
+* **sparkbwa-0.2.jar** - jar file to launch with Spark.

 ## Configuring Spark
 Spark only need to be stored in the Hadoop cluster master node.
 It can be downloaded as a binary or can be built from source.
 Either way, some parameters need to be adjusted to run **SparkBWA**.
 Assuming that Spark is stored at *spark_dir*, we need to modify the following file: